 SFF Symposium Special Topics.
 Authors are encouraged to submit abstracts in any topic related to Additive Manufacturing.
 During the abstract submission process, authors will have an opportunity to self select from approximately 15 difference topic areas.
 There are four "special topics" being organized by parties external to the Organizing Committee.
-Abstracts are specifically invited in four areas listed below.
+Abstracts are specifically invited in these four areas listed below.
 Abstracts should be submitted using the usual on-line submission process, but, during abstract submission, authors should select the special session topic in the "Select the Topical Area" feature.